Homemade dandelion tea using fresh dandelions I picked earlier that day!

-Who remembers as a child, picking these bad boys out of the ground to give to mum, dad, grandma or to just blow the little white seeds everywhere while “making a wish”?
+Who, as a child, picked these beautiful flowers out of the ground to give to mum, dad, grandma, or to simply blow the little white seeds everywhere while “making a wish”?

-The dandelion plant itself contains a range of nutrients, and the roots and leaves are good sources of vitamins such as A,C, K and B-vitamins, plus minerals like magnesium, zinc, potassium, iron, calcium and choline.
-This plant has a long history of being used as a herbal remedy, and in areas where it grows naturally, documented populations have used it medicinally.
+The dandelion plant itself contains a range of nutrients, and the roots and leaves are good sources of vitamins A,C, K and B-vitamins, and minerals like magnesium, zinc, potassium, iron, calcium and choline.
+This plant has a long history of use as a herbal remedy.

 It can also be used as a food source, as all parts of it can be eaten.
 The root is usually roasted and used in teas or simply consumed whole.
-The leaves go really well in salads or other meals requiring greens, and the flowers (while still yellow), can be eaten raw, cooked, or even made in wine! (cool, huh?)
+The leaves go really well in salads or other meals requiring greens, and the flowers – while still yellow – can be eaten raw, cooked, or even made in wine!

 Dandelion has many beneficial properties for the body, including: